DefinitelyRus/ProjectSentientIntelligence/Idea drafts/Art Direction.md

 ### Referencing [Lacie](https://static.wikia.nocookie.net/paper-lily/images/c/c0/Screenshot_2023-11-10_at_12.49.37.png/revision/latest?cb=20231110115018) from Paper Lily
 I chose Lacie as a primary reference for her strong suitability as a chemistry researcher, both personality-wise and visually.
-- Waist-long straight-ish/wavy blonde hair.
+- Waist-long straight-ish/wavy blonde hair
-- Blue "Hunter"-shaped eyes.
+- Blue "Hunter"-shaped eyes
 - Calm, quiet, and somewhat timid look.
 - 5'2 tall <!-- This detail was never verified in any official material.
 I'm just going by assumption. -->
-- Small-medium chest. <!-- I cannot believe I have to specify this. -->
+- Small-medium chest <!-- I cannot believe I have to specify this. -->
-- White coat.
+- White coat
-- Red scarf.\*
+- Red scarf\*
-- Black uniform under the coat.\*
+- Black uniform under the coat\*
-- Black ribbon as a headband.\*
+- Black ribbon as a headband\*
-- Short black socks.
+- Short black socks
-- Brown shoes.\*
+- Brown shoes\*

 \*Details that need to be changed.

 ### Referencing [Kaho Honjou](https://cdn.donmai.us/sample/dc/0f/__honjou_kaho_and_shirasawa_akito_hajirau_kimi_ga_mitainda_drawn_by_uma_raclette__sample-dc0f2e99b961c942006ef5348390616f.jpg) from Hajirau Kimi ga Mitainda
 Like Lacie, her personality and looks both work for the character.
 However, her larger profile (both in height and *depth*) makes her a little more suited for the leadership role she'll be taking in the game, albeit at the cost of looking equally less fitting as a researcher.
 - Waist-long straight black hair.
 Sometimes tied at the back.
 (See linked image.)
-- Purple neutral-shaped eyes.
+- Purple neutral-shaped eyes
-- Calm, quiet, exceptionally timid look.
+- Calm, quiet, and exceptionally timid look.
 - 5'4 tall
-- Large chest. <!-- Same comment as before. -->
+- Large chest <!-- Same comment as before. -->
-- Black zip-up cat ears hoodie.\*
+- Black zip-up cat ears hoodie\*
-- White polo.
+- White polo
-- Red necktie.\*
+- Red necktie\*
-- Black rectangular glasses.
+- Black rectangular glasses
-- Short pleated plaid skirt worn from waist to upper-mid thighs.\* <!-- Yes, I realize how detailed this part is in comparison.
+- Short pleated plaid skirt worn from waist to upper-mid thighs\* <!-- Yes, I realize how detailed this part is in comparison.
 Shut up. -->
-- Black thigh-high socks.
+- Black thigh-high socks
-- Brown leather shoes.
+- Brown leather shoes

 \*Details that need to be changed.

 ## Legionnaires
-Legionnaires are private military company personnel originally taking odd-job security work contracted by various anonymous entities.
+Legionnaires are private military company personnel originally taking odd-job security work contracted by various entities.
+They're often paired alongside National Guard personnel as the federal government will not allow military allocation beyond a certain threshold for non-government entities, even if its purpose and impact is extremely high for the nation's interest.
+Given their organization's relatively low asking price for a group of highly skilled combatants, they have become the go-to budget option for those with little need for armored vehicles and air superiority.

-They wear a standard set of military gear:
+---

+Their design borrows aspects from [Anarchists](https://counterstrike.fandom.com/wiki/Anarchist) from CS:GO and [Eous](https://zenless-zone-zero.fandom.com/wiki/Eous) from Zenless Zone Zero.
+Unlike the Anarchists, the Legionnaires do not have masks nor wear their hoods.

 - Black military helmet
 - Black armored vest/carrier
 - Black light rucksack (worn over the hoodie)